vsch/idea-multimarkdown/README.md

 Bug and compatibility fixes you can find in [Version Notes].

+* Add: settings management: Copy project settings to/from project defaults and import/export project settings.
 * Add: anchors of the form `<a .... attr=anchorId ...>...</a>` where `attr` is `id` or `name` to be treated as anchor ref targets.
 NOTE: the first `name` or `id` attribute will be treated as the "anchor target" the other as a reference to the anchor target.
 If both have the same